-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 Hunter of dragons

-Listening only to my courage, I went to photograph them for you... not even afraid!
+Listening only to my courage, I went to photograph them for you...
+Not even afraid!

-Then everyone leaves to explore the island, preceded by a ranger armed with a forked stick.
+Each one then leaves to explore the island, preceded by a ranger armed with a forked stick.